The French Love Salads!

 -Pour the vinaigrette over the carrot mixture and toss until evenly distributed.

-It will also save you if you run out of ideas or time for a starter or side dish: Carrots can be grated in advance and kept plain, without vinaigrette, in a container in the refrigerator for up to 3 days.
-In that
+Carrots can be grated in advance and kept plain, without vinaigrette, in a container in the refrigerator for up to 3 days.

 And now you: Do you have any favorite carrot salad recipes?
-Leave a comment below and let me know!
+Send me an email and let me know!

 Photo courtesy of Unsplash.com